CONGRATULATIONS TO THIS YEAR’S WINNERS!

 See below for a list of current and past winners!

-Winners will be announced at the Hamilton Fringe Festival Lottery Party this winter.
+Winners will be announced at the Hamilton Fringe Festival Lottery Party in January.

 Do you have an unproduced 60-minute play or musical hiding deep in a drawer waiting for the right moment?
 Maybe it’s still the tiniest seed of an idea and you’ve been waiting for a sign from the universe to finally write it out?